nest/nest-simulator/doc/guides/connection_management.rst

 Connection Management
 =====================

-From NEST 2.4 onwards the old connection routines (i.e.
-`(Random)ConvergentConnect`, `(Random)DivergentConnect` and plain
-`Connect`) are replaced by one unified `Connect` function.
-In `SLI <an-introduction-to-sli.md>`__ ,the old syntax of the function still works, while in `PyNEST <introduction-to-pynest.md>`__, the `Connect()` function has been renamed to `OneToOneConnect()`.
-However, simple cases, which are just creating one-to-one connections between two lists of nodes are still working with the new command without the need to change the code.
-Note that the topology-module is not effected by theses changes.
-The translation between the old and the new connect routines is described in `Old Connection Routines <connection-management.md#old-connection-routines>`__.

 The connectivity pattern is defined inside the `Connect()` function under the key 'rule'.
 The patterns available are described in `Connection Rules <connection-management.md#connection-rules>`__.
 In